yenholaivy/Asian-Age-and-Gender-Estimation/README.md

 #### Apply Transer Learning
-To imporove the results, I decided to apply transfer learning (see this notebook).
-The pre-trained model I applied was VGGFace, which was a model already fine-tuned on faces (see article for details).
+To imporove the results, I decided to apply transfer learning (see [transfer_learning.ipynb](https://github.com/yenholaivy/Asian-Age-and-Gender-Estimation/blob/main/transfer_learning.ipynb)).
+The pre-trained model I applied was VGGFace, which was a model already fine-tuned on faces (see [article](https://sefiks.com/2018/08/06/deep-face-recognition-with-keras/) for details).
 This is a massive model with 38 layers and 145 millions parameters.
 Due to hardward limits of my EC2 instance, I removed the last few convolutional layers that had over 4000 filters, and added a few fully-connected layers.

 ![alt img](https://github.com/yenholaivy/Asian-Age-and-Gender-Estimation/blob/main/img/transfer_learning.png)